 Another simple steam that can be done in an office break room or restroom lounge is to dip a washrag in a cup of tea that has just cooled to reach a comfortable temperature for contact with the skin.
 Lean back in a chair with the dampened washrag on your face and breathe following the instructions below in step six.

 This is a basic procedure, not a recipe.
 I haven’t included specific measurements but have instead described the process and what to look for as you’re working.
-For specific recipes using this technique, see The Practical Herbalist Recipes under Remedies.
+Search Steam on our Recipes Menu.

 - 1 mixing bowl